Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems: Introduction

-is sufficient; \item but on the other hand, Huang\textendash Han \cite{Huang_Han_2011} constructed explicit counter-examples where $c_{LLW}>2\sqrt{1-a}$. \end{itemize} Anyways, a rough upper estimate of $c_{LLW}$ can be obtained by comparison with the KPP equation satisfied by $u$ in the absence of $v$: $c_{LLW}\leq2$ (the competition always slows down the invasion of $u$).
-The strict inequality $c_{LLW}<2$ is expected but, as far as we know, cannot be established easily.
-Of course, it automatically holds in case of linear determinacy.
+Independently of this linear determinacy issue, a rough upper estimate of $c_{\textup{LLW}}$ can be obtained by comparison with the KPP equation satisfied by $u$ in the absence of $v$: $c_{\textup{LLW}}\leq2$ (the competition always slows down the invasion of $u$).
+The strict inequality $c_{\textup{LLW}}<2$ is expected but, as far as we know, cannot be established easily when linear determinacy fails.

 We focus now on the system (\ref{eq:competition_diffusion_system}) and observe that, when $u_{0}$ and $v_{0}$ are both null or exponentially decaying in $\left[0,+\infty\right)$, the long-time behavior in $\left(0,+\infty\right)$ is unclear.
 It is the purpose of this paper to address this question.